xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 	<iframe width="560" height="315" src="https://www.youtube.com/embed/fPNOXnzaiJ0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 	<figcaption><a href="https://www.smiletrain.org/" title="SceneJS powering the BioDigital Human">The Smiletrain Surgical Simulator is built on the BioDigital Human and assists healthcare professionals in developing countries with learning cleft repair procedures.</a></figcaption>
 </figure>

+The slick UI you're seeing in Human and Smiletrain is the work of BioDigital front-end engineers Kathia Yau and Avinash Chan.

 ## 2015: SceneJS Private Fork